 CHANGSHA GARDEN HISTORY

 The idea of a China Garden in Minnesota originated with Professor C.C.
-Hsiao 萧之㑺 and Linda Mealey-Lohmann 苗丽莲 in 2000 (pictured with Joyce Hsiao 袁昭頴, MN China Friendship Garden Society board member).
+Hsiao 萧之㑺 and Linda Mealey-Lohmann 苗丽莲 in 2000 (pictured with Joyce Hsiao 袁昭頴, Founding Board Member, MN China Friendship Garden Society).

 To learn more about the origin of the St. Paul-Changsha sister relationship (and the early work by Dr. Richard Bohr and Weiming Lu) and the history of the St.Paul-Changsha China Garden project, READ THIS ARTICLE.